pasindusandamal/pasindusandamal.github.io/_pages/about.md

 ## ✨ Working Experience

-**Trainee Software Engineer | BevyLabs** <sup style="font-size:16px; ">2024 JULY – 2025 JAN</sup>
+**Trainee Software Engineer | BevyLabs**
+2024 JULY – 2025 JAN

-• Developed a Flutter-based mobile app using GOOGLE_MLKIT_TEXT_RECOGNITION package and GEMINI API to extract text from images and generate MCQs or essay prompts for improved content interaction.
+<p align="justify">Developed a Flutter-based mobile app using GOOGLE_MLKIT_TEXT_RECOGNITION package and GEMINI API to extract text from images and generate MCQs or essay prompts for improved content interaction.</p>

-• Designed and implemented an interactive mobile application aimed at teaching Python programming, incorporating engaging tutorials, quizzes, and real-time coding exercises to enhance learning experiences for users.
+<p align="justify">Designed and implemented an interactive mobile application aimed at teaching Python programming, incorporating engaging tutorials, quizzes, and real-time coding exercises to enhance learning experiences for users.</p>

-• Developed a machine learning model for shrimp detection using the YOLO (You Only Look Once) framework, integrating it with Python and Flask for deployment, and further incorporated it into a Python GUI using Tkinter to allow users to upload images and get a count of detected shrimps.
+<p align="justify">Developed a machine learning model for shrimp detection using the YOLO (You Only Look Once) framework, integrating it with Python and Flask for deployment, and further incorporated it into a Python GUI using Tkinter to allow users to upload images and get a count of detected shrimps.</p>

-• Redesigned the user interfaces mobile application aimed at teaching Python programming in the Sinhala language.
+<p align="justify">Redesigned the user interfaces mobile application aimed at teaching Python programming in the Sinhala language.</p>

 ## ✨ Familiar Areas